sahilsaxena21/channel_spend_optimization/README.md

 ## 6. Next Steps

 Going forward, the marketing team will need additional help in setting up optimal campaign-level spend targets for automated bidding.
 A similar approach to the above can be used for helping the marketing team with this decision as well.
-Moreover, other variables like ad creative, seasonality considerations, etc. can also be taken into account to further improve the R2 score of the predicted cost curves.
+Moreover, other variables like ad creative, seasonality considerations, etc. can also be taken into account to further improve the standard error of regression of the regressed cost curves.